id-mustafa/id-mustafa/README.md

 Software engineer by day, Iron Man by night.

-- 💼 I'm currently working as a Software Engineer at PhotoniCare Inc. (it's awesome, I love it)
+- 💼 I'm currently working as a Software Engineer at Deutsche Bank.
+- 📚 I'm currently a Masters of Computer Science Student at Georgia Tech.
-- 🔭 I’m currently working on a stealth startup in the real estate space and getting into Georgia Tech's OMSCS program.
+- 🔭 I’m currently working on applying to Stanford GSB & UPenn Wharton deferred admission for a MBA.
-- 🌱 I’m currently learning C++, Embedded Systems Engineering, and Machine Learning
+- 🌱 I’m currently learning Quantitative Finance, Trading, and Developent + Machine Learning + C++ low level.
 - 👯 I’m looking to collaborate on projects that could make the world at least 1% better everyday.
-- 🤔 I’m looking for help with finding a GSM/GSMA mobile IMEI API for blacklist checking (Cheap rates please🙏).
+- 🤔 I’m looking for help with cracking the Quant Industry.
 - 💬 Ask me about my work for local businesses and the startup space.
-- 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/mustafa-aljumayli-0271b71b2/)!!!
+- 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/mustafa-aljumayli/)!!!

 - ⚡ Fun fact(s):
   1) It took me 300+ job applications and 3 tech positions at uni to become a SWE.
-  2) I also geek out on beautiful clean code backends and performant PC builds on a budget (spare me the RTX4090 please🤦🏻‍♂️).
+  2) I also geek out on beautiful clean code backends and performant PC builds on a budget.
   3) I have an extremely toxic love-hate relationship with mathematics (I know it's bad for my mental health but I can't stop).

 - 🔥 Hot take(s):
-  1) Python isn’t a programming language, it’s an English dialect.
-  2) Full-stack developers are just backend devs who know how to copy React components from Stack Overflow (name the last time you genuinely styled a component from start to finish and centering a div doesn't count).
+  1) Full-stack developers are just backend devs who know how to copy React components from Stack Overflow.
   3) AI can't ever replace engineers fully.
 However, it should be included as part of the tech stack cuz everyone uses it.
   4) AWS is called 'the cloud' because, just like your money, it appears for a second and then vanishes into thin air ☁️.